 Feed is a key component in milk production.
 Rations for lactating dairy cows are formulated based on crude protein and net energy for lactation.
 To achieve maximum production, rations are also balanced for effective fiber, non-structural carbohydrates, ruminal un-degraded protein, soluble protein and other nutritional characteristics of the feed.
 Alfalfa hay and protein meals (soybean, canola, and cottonseed meals) are the major sources of protein.
 Grain and silage are sources of energy and protein.
 Adequate levels of minerals, such as salt, are also important.
 These ingredients are fed to cows as a total mixed ration (TMR).
 Some dairymen have the technology to track each cow's feed consumption.
 The collected data offers insight into feed conversion and milk components.
 Pasture-based dairies are still common but tend to be smaller and provide mixed rations during the winter.

 Dairies have several sources of income; milk sales account for the largest portion of revenue.
 The sale of cull cows, heifers and bull calves also contributes to dairy income.
-In 2022, dairy cattle slaughter comprised an average of 9.1% of the annual cattle slaughter.
-A little over 3 million dairy cows were sent for processing, which is relatively minor compared to the 33.7 million total head in the United States.

 Beef integration